 All admissions materials, including program disclosures and enrollment agreements are presented in English only, since all programs are taught in English.
 Each admissions representative conducts interviews with prospective enrollees in English only as the method to determine that the prospective enrollee understands and can function in English.
 We do not make any accommodations to present materials or instruct courses in any other language.
-As part of the enrollment process, enrollees take the CPAt assessment exam, and if they score below 40 in any of the three sections of the test which cover mathematics and language comprehension, it is recommended that they attend tutoring to strengthen their skills in the requisite area.
+As part of the enrollment process, enrollees take the SLE assessment.
+If a student scores 12 or more, the student will proceed with standard coursework.
+If a student scores 9 to 11, it is recommended that the student attends math tutoring.
+If the score is 8 or below, it is recommended that the student attends tutoring to strengthen his/her skills in both English and Math.
 No English as a second language courses are offered by the campus.
+This campus does not enroll international students.